 What is leadership if not trying to create situations where others can do the same?

 And so I’ve set out to do just that.
-My leadership resolution for 2013 is to try to return to the attitude I had on that train: creating opportunities for people to share their best life lessons, on the premise that in the process of doing so, I’ll be asking them to clarify their own thoughts, beliefs, values, and most importantly, their own wisdom.
+My leadership resolution is to try to return to the attitude I had on that train: creating opportunities for people to share their best life lessons, on the premise that in the process of doing so, I’ll be asking them to clarify their own thoughts, beliefs, values, and most importantly, their own wisdom.
 That can be a powerful and empowering process.

 I’ve chosen to do it with something I call the “Edge of the Bed” Question: